HarperDB/documentation/docs/security/configuration.md

 2) In harperdb.config there should be 2 entries under `operationsApi.network`: cors and corsWhitelist.
    * `cors`

-     1) To turn off change to: `cors: false`
+     1) To turn off, change to: `cors: false`

-     2) To turn on change to: `cors: true` CORS_WHITELIST
+     2) To turn on, change to: `cors: true`

+   * `corsWhitelist`

-     The CORS_WHITELIST will only be recognized by the system when CORS_ON=true To create a whitelist you set CORS_WHITELIST to a comma-separated list of domains. i.e. CORS_WHITELIST=http://harperdb.io,http://products.harperdb.io
+      1) The `corsWhitelist` will only be recognized by the system when `cors` is `true`

+      2) To create a whitelist you set `corsWhitelist` to a comma-separated list of domains.

+         i.e. `corsWhitelist` is `http://harperdb.io,http://products.harperdb.io`

-     To clear out the whitelist and allow all domains: CORS_WHITELIST= SSL
+      3) To clear out the whitelist and allow all domains: `corsWhitelist` is `[null]`

+## SSL

 HarperDB provides the option to use an HTTP or HTTPS interface.
 The default port for the server is 9925.

-These default ports can be changed by updating the SERVER_PORT value in HDB_ROOT/config/settings.js.
+These default ports can be changed by updating the `operationsApi.network.port` value in `HDB_ROOT/harperdb.config`

-By default HTTPS is turned off and HTTP is turned on.
+By default, HTTPS is turned off and HTTP is turned on.

 You can toggle HTTPS and HTTP in the settings file.
-By setting HTTPS_ON to true/false.
-When HTTPS_ON is set to false, the server will use HTTP.
+By setting `operationsApi.network.https` to true/false.
+When `https` is set to `false`, the server will use HTTP.

-HarperDB automatically generates a certificate and a privateKey file which live at HARPERDB_ROOT/keys/.
+HarperDB automatically generates a certificate and a privateKey file which live at `HDB_ROOT/keys/`.